Horseshoe Bay Terminal Infrastructure Project

 Sign up for updates by subscribing to the Stay Informed email list on this page.

-Have a question or concern, please reach out to the project team: hsbproject@bcferries.com
+If you have a question or concern, please reach out to the project team: hsbproject@bcferries.com or call: 1-888-BC FERRY (223-3779).

 • FAQs